peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-23 Ragged Little Pill.md

 - Hymn asks if they have anything interesting at all, and the man shows them a trinket that helps them lie better
 	- They trade treasures that they looted from a hag
 	- Oz trades one of her diamonds for four platinum rings
-- Session ends as the party reconvenes at the Sinners Last Repose
+- Session ends as the party reconvenes at the Sinner's Last Repose
 	- As they walk, Oz tells Hymn that this is the meeting spot for their [[NPC/Yorick\|contact]]